runevision/Dither3D/README.md

 Furthermore, the following global toggle properties can be set via the `Dither3DGlobalProperties` component:

+- `Color Mode`
+Can be set to Grayscale, RGB or CMYK.
+Grayscale converts the color to grayscale and runs the dithering once on that.
+RGB runs the dithering separately for the red, green and blue color channel.
+CMYK converts the color to CMYK, runs the dithering on each of those with traditional halftone rotations applied, and converts back to RGB.
+- `Inverse Dots`
+For Grayscale and RGB, disabled produces bright dots on dark background (recommended) while enabled produces dark dots on light background.
+For CMYK, disabled produces dark dots on light background (like ink) while enabled produces light dots on dark background.
+Here, disabled works best if the shapes of the individual dots are clearly visible, but it can produce significant banding.
+For smaller dot sizes, enabled is recommended.
 - `Radial Compensation`
 When using a perspective camera, dots must be larger towards the edge of the screen in order to be stable under camera rotation.
 The Radial Compensation feature can be enabled to achieve this.
 - `Quantize Layers`